xanthopsia/UACBypass/README.md

 # UACBypass

-UAC bypass using token manipulation
+UAC bypass by using token manipulation